rastersoft/autovala/README.md

 After that, you can copy the desired files into the corresponding folders, and create your vala source files.
-When you are OK for the first compilation, just do autovala check the folders to automatically update the .avprj file
+When you are OK for the first compilation, just do Autovala to check the folders and automatically update the .avprj file
 with:

         autovala refresh